New Economic System: Criticism and end of NES

-As problems increased, the party and government leaders reacted in the usual way – by increasing state control over the economy.
-Instead of allowing more market freedom (and unsocialist tendencies), they reintroduced more control over society and the economy.
+As problems increased, the party and government leaders reacted by increasing state control over the economy.
+Instead of increasing the markets control in the economy they returned to a system of economic planning and sought to improve it through application of technology and less centralized decision making.

 During 1965 criticism of the NES increased from all sides.
 The 11th plenum of the SED in December 1965 marked some gains for the party conservatives led by Erich Honecker.
 While the immediate result was renewed state control over arts and culture, it also made sure that economic reform would not turn into political reform by reinforcing the notion of state control over the economy.
 Critics of the NES pointed out that a command economy was the basis of a socialist system, and that emphasis on profits and the market were capitalist concepts.
 Ulbricht defended the NES as a continuation of the traditional Soviet model for economic planning.

 Erich Apel, chairman of the State Planning Commission, cracked under the impossible task and on 3 December 1965 committed suicide.

 Implementation of the NES was also negatively influenced by the overthrow of Khrushchev.
 After suggesting that Ulbricht should follow Evsei Liberman's ideas, the USSR did not provide more guidance and after Khrushchev’s downfall the reform course was uncertain, although some years later the USSR implemented similar reforms under Kosygin.
 This meant that Ulbricht had no clear Soviet political backing, which left him vulnerable to internal criticism not only from conservatives but also from those responsible for the economy.

 In order to pacify the critics and to show that the NES was compatible with socialism, during the 7th Party congress in April 1967, Ulbricht renamed his economic reforms as "Economic System of Socialism" (ESS).

 From 1968, greater state control over the economy was reintroduced to achieve accelerated growth in selected segments of industry.